birkschmithuesen/imPulse/README.md

 imPulse is an audiovisual instrument.
 An installation with led-stripes, speakers, metal pipes and contact mics as user interface to create impulses that travel along the chaotic net of led stripes.
 The processing code creates the content for the LEDs and simulate impulses traveling through a net, splitting themselves on every crossing.

 ## video documentation
-###Wisp-Lab 2018
+<b>Wisp-Lab 2018
-###focusing on the sound design, contact mic building, sound spatialisation movements, connecting Ableton/MaxForLive + Processing + Ambisonic
+focusing on the sound design, contact mic building, sound spatialisation movements, connecting Ableton/MaxForLive + Processing + Ambisonic https://vimeo.com/295063279
-https://vimeo.com/295063279
 PW: workinprogress